sneaky-coders/badminton-academy/README.md

 # Badminton Reservation System

 Welcome to the Badminton Reservation System!
-This system allows users to easily reserve badminton courts and facilitates efficient management for sports facility administrators.
+This system simplifies the process of reserving badminton courts, catering to both users and administrators managing sports facilities.

 ## Table of Contents